The Very Best of the Very Latest (Continued)

 There is just no good place to put one.
 On-counter models take up too much valuable countertop space.
 Under-cabinet units must be small to fit under wall cabinets, ending up too small to be fully useful.
 Over-range microwave-vent units are too high for safe use by all but the tallest.

-Sharp has found the answer with its pull-out microwave drawer.
+Sharp may have found the answer with its pull-out microwave drawer.
 The appliance provides superb access by placing the microwave right at the most convenient height.
 It can even be installed under a Sharp cooktop.

 It's not all roses, however.
 The microwave does not include a turntable — a rather astonishing oversight, and because it is the first one, the price is easily about double that of a premium microwave, but coming down.